juji-io/datalevin/doc/query.md

 Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
 This also reduces the cost of cost estimation, which dominates the cost of planning.

 ### Join methods

 For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we consider three possible methods of joining them.
-If there is a reference attribute in the clauses to connect these two classes of entities e.g. `[?e :a/ref ?f]`, "forward" or "backward" method can be considered, and for other cases, only hash join is considered.
-The forward method first sorts the `e?` relation by value of `?f`, then pivot scan `?f` entities, effectively doing a merge join with `?f` relation as the inner relation.
-Backward method has an extra step, it starts with `?f` relation and scan `:vae` index to merge in corresponding `?e`, sort the relation by `?e`, then pivot scan `?e` entities.
+If there is a reference attribute in the clauses to connect these two classes of entities e.g. `[?e :a/ref ?f]`, "forward merge" or "backward merge" method can be considered, and for other cases, only hash join is considered.
+The forward merge method first sorts the `e?` relation by value of `?f`, then merge scan `?f` entities.
+Backward method has an extra step, it starts with `?f` relation and reverse merge scan `:vae` index to merge in corresponding `?e`, sort the relation by `?e`, then merge scan `?e` entities.
 The choice of the method is determined by cost estimation.

 ### Direct count for cardinality (new)